akaskela/WorkflowElements/README.md

 # WorkflowElements
 This is the open source repository for Workflow Elements (http://www.WorkflowElements.com).
+Full documentation is available at that site while I work on migrating it to GitHub.

 Workflow Elements is a workflow assembly available for the Microsoft Power Platform / CDS, with an enhanced version available for Dynamics 365.